libretro/docs/docs/library/mupen64plus.md

 ## Background

-Mupen64Plus for libretro is the port of Mupen64Plus, a Nintendo 64 emulator.
-Mupen64Plus for libretro uses GLideN64 as graphic plugin.
+Mupen64Plus-Next for libretro is an up-to-date port of Mupen64Plus, a Nintendo 64 emulator.
+Mupen64Plus-Next for libretro uses GLideN64 as its default graphic plugin, though Angrylion and ParaLLEl-RDP plugs are also available.
-The original Mupen64Plus can use one of the several available graphic plugins (Rice, Glide64, ect.).
-By choosing one graphics plugin (GLideN64), it will be possible to keep the code in line with upstream, and maintaining the code will be much simpler.

-For Android there are two versions of Mupen64Plus.
-One is designed to work with GLES 2.0 and another one with GLES 3.0.
+For Android there are two versions of Mupen64Plus-Next.
+One is designed to work with GLES 2.0 and another one with GLES 3.0, and the GLES 2.0 version will have graphical issues on a GLES 3.0-compatible system.

 How is this different from Parallel-N64?

-Parallel-N64 implements multiple Graphics plugins including the new Parallel plugin.
-There are also code modifications that make it different from the standalone Mupen64Plus.
-The graphic plugin GLideN64 is not available in Parallel-N64.
+Parallel-N64 was forked off from the standalone Mupen64Plus codebase a number of years ago, and it has diverged fairly significantly since then.
+Also, the graphic plugin GLideN64 is not available in Parallel-N64.

 ### Why use this core?

-The GlideN64 video plugin is very capable.
+This core has the latest upstream accuracy improvements, along with the latest and greatest HLE improvements in GLideN64 and the latest LLE developments in ParaLLEl-RDP/RSP.
 Outstanding support of Hires Textures.
-Multi-plugin support is in the making.

 ### Authors

+- m4xw
+- gillou
+- gonetz
 - Hacktarux
 - Mupen64Plus Team